uwo-fast/desktop-sheet-press/src/README.md

 The main current functional software can be found in 'main' folder, see 'command_usage.md' and/or 'gui_usage' under the main 'docs' folder for operation instructions.

+## Overview

+Dual channel PID temperature controller.
+Can be operated as two independent loops or cascaded.

 ## Important Notes

 ### Safeguard against NaN